ByteCatch-Games/Textemon-game-/README.md

 Welcome to Textémon, a text-based game that allows you to become a Pokémon trainer and embark on a journey to buy and battle with various Pokémon.
 This game is built entirely in Python and provides a fun and engaging experience for players of all ages.

 **Getting Started**

-To get started with Textémon, you'll need to have Python 3 installed on your computer.
+Textemon was built entirely from python.
+Therefore, to get started with Textémon, you'll need to have Python 3 installed on your computer.
 You can download the latest version of Python from the official Python website at https://www.python.org/downloads/.

 Once you have Python installed, you can download the Textémon source code from this GitHub repository.
 To do so, click the "Download ZIP" button on the repository page or use Git to clone the repository to your local machine.